t3db0t/logpy-examples/README.md

 `(membero,	('Englishman', var(), var(), var(), 'red'), houses)`

 Stipulates that *one of the houses* has both the 'Englishman' and 'red' properties.
 The other properties are left 'blank' as logic variables, which get 'filled in' by the solver.

+## officePeoplePuzzle.py

+A pretty trivial 'puzzle' version of `officePeople.py`, with a FAR smaller solution space.
+I didn't spend too much time on this so a lot of the rules are useless or redundant.